vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

   $ nohup ./nebula-stats-exporter --bare-metal --bare-metal-config=./config.yaml &
   ```

-After the service is started, you can return `<IP>:9100` in the browser to check whether the service is started normally.
+After the service is started, you can enter `<IP>:9100` in the browser to check whether the service is started normally.

 ### How to deploy the `prometheus` service